Perspective | Some journalists are debating when it’s okay to use the n-word. But this one should be easy.

 I can’t know firsthand the pain it causes for a Black person to have to hear or read that hateful word, or to observe that one’s White colleagues think it might be acceptable.

-As a female journalist, though, I have some small understanding of the way particular words are meant to maim, Over the past several years, when I’ve written critically about Donald Trump or about radical-right media or political figures, my email and social media reliably will fill up with verbal attackers armed with what I’ll call the c-word, often accompanied by vile ideas about how body parts of mine should be mutilated.
+As a female journalist, though, I have some small understanding of the way particular words are meant to maim.
+Over the past several years, when I’ve written critically about Donald Trump or about radical-right media or political figures, my email and social media reliably will fill up with verbal attackers armed with what I’ll call the c-word, often accompanied by vile ideas about how body parts of mine should be mutilated.

 Am I being hypersensitive to think this word is unacceptable in practically any setting?
 I don’t think so.